andrewcooke/pytyp/pytyp.rst

 * Using ``None`` to indicate a missing value.

-* The use of conditional code that either tests types (eg. ``if isinstance()``) or that returns mutliple types from a single function.
+* The use of conditional code that either tests types (eg. ``if isinstance()``) or returns multiple types from a single function.

 * Subclassing and method dispatch.

 This suggests a relationship between sum types, conditionals and dispatch;
 something that will become clearer in ``pytyp``'s support for dynamic dispatch.

-More generally, in a dynamic language like Python, structural verification of nested sum types will lead to a depth first search with backtracking when types fail.
+Because we are describing a metadata schema (and not a type system) we will not "know" the current type for a value associated with a sum.
+Iteration must attempt each possible type in turn, until one succeeds.
+With nested types this becomes a depth–first search over value / type combinations that backtracks on failures related to type errors.

 I will use notation ``Alt(a=int, b=str)`` to describe sum types below.
 The optional labels might be used for dispatch by type, with a case–like syntax,